Deutsch: Zuweisung / Español: Asignación / Português: Atribuição / Français: Affectation / Italiano: Assegnazione

 Treatment and Risks

 Improper or unclear assignments can lead to confusion, inefficiencies, overlooked responsibilities, and ultimately, a failure to meet quality objectives.
-To mitigate these risks, it is crucial to clearly define and communicate roles and responsibilities, ensure that individuals and teams have the necessary skills and resources, and establish accountability mechanisms within the QMS.
+To mitigate these risks, it is crucial to clearly define and communicate roles and responsibilities, ensure that individuals and teams have the necessary skills and resources, and establish Accountability mechanisms within the QMS.

 Similar Terms or Synonyms